The 9 Best Personal Finance Books that will Change Your Life

 While not every tip is going to apply to your situation, there are plenty that are actionable and easy to put into motion.

-The tips included aren’t your run of the mill, frugal living stuff that you can find on any website.
+The tips included aren’t your run of the mill, frugal living tips with a big impact stuff that you can find on any website.
 I’ve read a ton of the best personal finance websites and books, and yet I still found a ton of money saving shortcuts that I’ve never thought or heard of.

 Some of the suggestions will take additional time and research to put into place, but the savings is exponentially bigger.